 AI is a complicated subject, and that is partly because its parameters are in a constant state of flux.
 As technology advances, and as computers become more capable of understanding and subsequently learning, AI is revealing itself to have more and more applications across any number of business functions.

 In the context of EA, AI is showing particular promise across graph-based EA platforms, where data is, by default, in a structured format.
-AI allows enterprise architects to run automated — even self-learning — graph searches across many layers of different data sets, all inter-connected on the same graph.
+AI allows enterprise architects to run automated — even self-learning — graph searches across many layers of different data sets, all interconnected on the same graph.

-Given the complexity of EA tools, their ever-expanding functional realms, and the nature of their use for analysis based on syndication of large data sets across different business realms, this is an area where AI will drive real results, delivering maintenance simplification and intelligent insight directly to appropriate stakeholders, all in a personalised way.
+Given the complexity of EA tools, their ever-expanding functional realms, and the nature of their use for analysis based on syndication of large data sets across different business realms, this is an area where AI will drive real results, delivering maintenance simplification and intelligent insight directly to appropriate stakeholders, all in a personalized way.